ThijsTerporten/CheffsBuddy/README.md

 * From the cluster page click on collections button.
 * Click on Create Database, provide the database name and one initial collection name.
   - This name will be used in your MONGO_URI and MONGO_DBNAME environment variables.
+* Create more collections by clicking the Create Collection button.
+* To manually create a document, click on the Collection followed by Insert Document.

+3. Fork or Clone THe Github Repository:

+*

 # Credits: